mansi05041/Love_babbar_DSA_sheet/linked list/12.Intersection_point_two_linkedList/README.md

 ### By using detect loop in linked list approach
 - connect any one of the linked list with tail.
 - Now it becomes the question to detect the loop.
-That is explai in this [approach](https://github.com/mansi05041/Love_babbar_DSA_sheet/tree/main/linked%20list/5.Find_Start_node_Linked_List).
+That is explain in this [approach](https://github.com/mansi05041/Love_babbar_DSA_sheet/tree/main/linked%20list/5.Find_Start_node_Linked_List).

 Time Complexity: O(n) </br>
 Space Complexity: O(1)